sdv-dev/TGAN/README.md

 In [6]: tgan = TGANModel(continuous_columns)
 ```

-This will create a TGAN instance with the default parameters.

 ### 3. Fit the model

-The third step is to pass the data that we have loaded previously to the `TGANModel.fit` method to
+Once you have a **TGAN** instance, you can proceed to call it's `fit` method passing the `data` that
-start the fitting.
+you loaded before in order to start the fitting process:

 ```
 In [7]: tgan.fit(data)
 ```

-This process will not return anything, however, the progress of the fitting will be printed into
+This process will not return anything, however, the progress of the fitting will be printed in the
 screen.

 **NOTE** Depending on the performance of the system you are running, and the parameters selected